Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 ## Enable passwordless login for an app

-Follow the steps given below to enable **Passwordless** login for your application.
+Follow the steps given below to enable **passwordless** login for your application.

 1. On the Asgardeo console, use one of the following options to start:
     - Option 1: Go to **Develop > Applications**.